ek315/ek315.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Some of my selected work.
 PROJECT PAGES CURRENTLY UNDER CONSTRUCTION.
-Project pages for titles with an "*" coming soon.
+Project pages for titles with an "*" will be added soon.
 nav: true
 nav_order: 1
 display_categories: [research, coursework]